• Skip to primary navigation

 Chicken Marinade

-• Baking Soda: To velvet the chicken making it super tender.
-Don't skip this ingredient!
+• Baking Soda: To make the chicken tender.
+Do not skip this ingredient.

 Note: Asian ingredients are typically available at most Asian grocery stores, or you can check online.